lambdaclass/cairo-vm/docs/python_vm/README.md

 *Overall we could say initialize_segments creates the empty memory segments needed for the program itself, its execution, and each builtin.*

-This function sets the `program_base` as the received program base, or creates a new segment for it, and asigns its first address (offset 0).
+This function sets the `program_base` as the received program base, or creates a new segment for it, and assigns its first address (offset 0).
-Creates a new segment for the execution_base and asigns its first address (offset 0).
+Creates a new segment for the execution_base and assigns its first address (offset 0).
 Iterates over the builtin runners and calls their `initialize_segments`, this method differs between each subclass of BuiltinRunner and adds memory segments for the builtin.
 SimpleBuiltinRunner just creates a memory segment for itself.

 The function `add` is the one responsible for creating an empty memory segment.
 The function `finalize` is only called when the function receives a non-zero size, which is not the case in this initialization.

 ## [`initialize_main_entrypoint`](https://github.com/starkware-libs/cairo-lang/blob/b614d1867c64f3fb2cf4a4879348cfcf87c3a5a7/src/starkware/cairo/lang/vm/cairo_runner.py#L186)

 Initializes state for running a program from the main() entrypoint.
-(Starts from label if proof_mode, we wont analyse this case).
+(Starts from label if proof_mode, we won't analyse this case).
 Creates a stack.
 Iterates over the builtins and appends each builtin's `initial_stack()` (initial stack elements enforced by this builtin) to the stack.
 For a simple builtin, this stack can be composed of an empty list, or a list with its base (A relocatable value).
 Creates a new segment for return_fp.